maxastana/Microsoft-Terminal/doc/specs/#2634 - Broadcast Input/#2634 - Broadcast Input.md

 * **Story D:** _Toggle broadcast input to current session_: Toggles whether this session receives broadcasted keystrokes within this window.

-### Future Considerations

-This is supposed to be a quick & dirty spec, so I'm skipping this.

 ## Solution Design